Drug Discovery and Ochiai Germination Method

-We are collaborating with the Graduate School of Agriculture of Kyoto University on the measurement of the obtained metabolites (metabolome analysis).
-At Kyoto University, we use the LC-OrbiTrap to measure molecular weights to the decimal point, and have discovered some 30,000 different metabolites.
-These metabolites are a group of secondary metabolites called phytoalexins.
+We are collaborating with the Graduate School of Agriculture of Kyoto University to take measurements of these metabolites through metabolome analysis.
+The team from Kyoto University uses an LC-OrbiTrap (analyzer) to measure weight up to three decimal places.
+We have so far discovered 30,000 different metabolites, which are secondary metabolites called phytoalexins.

 That's right.
-In a joint study between us and the Cancer Institute of the Japanese Foundation for Cancer Research, we were conducting "evaluation of the growth inhibition of recurrent breast cancer cells" of glyceollin derivatives* extracted from sprouted soybeans stressed by the Ochiai germination method, and Dr. Noriko Saito of the Cancer Institute and her colleagues were investigating the effects of glyceollin on recurrent breast cancer cells ( (LTED) to which glyceollin I was added and cultured, inhibited the proliferation of the cancer cells, leading to cell death, and this study was published in Nature's sister publication, Scientific Report.
+In a joint study between us and the Cancer Institute of the Japanese Foundation for Cancer Research, we were conducting an "evaluation of the growth inhibition of recurrent breast cancer cells" of “glyceollin derivatives* extracted from sprouted soybeans stressed by the Ochiai germination method.
+As Dr. Noriko Saito of the Cancer Institute and her colleagues were investigating the effects of glyceollin on recurrent breast cancer cells (LTED) to which glyceollin I was added and cultured, they found that it inhibited the proliferation of the cancer cells, leading to cell death.
+The study was published in Nature's sister publication, Scientific Report.

 It has been shown that LTED cells are vulnerable to cell death induced by low molecular weight compounds with similar molecular weight and specific structure to female hormones, and one of the molecular mechanisms has been elucidated.
 Thus, glyceollin I is expected to have potential as a new treatment for recurrent breast cancer that is resistant to hormone therapy.